Tips for buying the right home insurance

 In the UK, it's not a legal requirement to have house insurance in place.
-However, most mortgage lenders will require you to have buildings insurance sorted before you move in and will only let your solicitor complete on the purchase once this box has been ticked.
+However, most mortgage lenders will require you to have buildings insurance sorted before you move in and will only let your solicitor complete the purchase once this box has been ticked.
 This is because they technically own most of your house until the mortgage is paid off in full – so they have a vested interest in protecting it.

-Unlike buildings insurance, your mortgage lender won’t require you to have contents insurance in place before releasing funds to you.
+Unlike building insurance, your mortgage lender won’t require you to have contents insurance in place before releasing funds to you.
 This is simply because your mortgage lender doesn’t own your possessions the way they do your house until it’s paid off, so it doesn’t care so much what happens to them.

 Tips for buying the right house insurance

 Not all insurance policies are created equal – so read your policy carefully.
 It's helpful to know how broad the criteria are for claims – for example, the definition of a storm might differ from insurer to insurer.

 If you’re a homeowner, you can combine your house insurance requirements and get both buildings and contents cover together, which usually results in paying less overall.

 What’s the excess?

 Most policies require you to pay an excess when you claim for certain items.
 This is made up of compulsory excess – a fixed amount you must pay to make the claim – and voluntary excess, which you can choose to pay on top of each claim to get cheaper cover overall.

 Excess charges should be made clear upfront when you take out your policy.